servetti-polito/prometeo-iot-monitoring-platform/README.md

 ## Code Overview

-This repository contains the source code of the building blocs of the PROMET&O project:
+This repository contains the source code of the building blocks of the PROMET&O project:
 - [web-app](./web-app/) contains the source code of the web application layer that comprises an ingress proxy and a React application with its own database and IAM server.
-- [grafana](./grafana/) is a fork of the [Grafana repo](https://github.com/grafana/grafana) that is used by the web application
+- [grafana](./grafana/) is a fork of the [Grafana repo](https://github.com/grafana/grafana) that is used by the web application.
 - [WS_Backend](./WS_Backend/) is planned to house the source code for the data processing layer in the near future.

 ### Pull request

 The fork of the Grafana project has been customized for better interaction with embedded panels and a [pull request](https://github.com/grafana/grafana/pull/86012) currently under review has been submitted to the original repository.

-**Detrails.** A new feature has been introduced to minimize the time, and the number of resources, that is needed to update an embedded panel.
+**Details.** A new feature has been introduced to minimize the time, and the number of resources, that is needed to update an embedded panel.
 Instead of completely reload the panel we implemented a mechanism to exploit the [window.postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) method that enables cross-origin communication between Window object, i.e., between the main page and the Grafana iframe embedded within it.